If you’ve ever dabbled in the link-building space, you’ve probably been offered the opportunity to buy links.

-Here's a pretty common example of the kind of response you might get from a blogger who's looking to earn some revenue from your guest post request.
+Here's a common example of the kind of response you might get from a blogger who's looking to earn some revenue from your guest post request:

-The downside is pretty much the same too: if you place a guest post on the wrong site, you could get punished.
+The downside is the same as niche edits, too.
+If you place a guest post on the wrong site, you could get punished by Google.

-The main negative point is that you have to create the article.
-This will either add to your costs if you choose to outsource, or take up time if you choose to write the post yourself.
+For these methods, you have to create the article yourself.
+This will either add to your costs if you choose to outsource or take up time if you choose to write the post yourself.

-The main positive is that when looking for paid guest posts, you might also find sites that won’t charge you in many cases, especially if you have a history of creating great content.
+On a more positive note, when looking for paid guest posts, you might also find sites that won’t charge you in many cases, especially if you have a history of creating great quality content.

 ❌/🟠/✔️Paying an Agency

-Paying an agency is slightly different to the other methods of link buying on this list.
+Paying an agency is slightly different from the other link-buying methods on this list.

-That’s because you are paying someone to build backlinks for you, not paying for the backlinks themselves.
+This is because you are paying someone to build backlinks for you rather than paying for the backlinks themselves.

-There is absolutely nothing wrong with hiring backlink builders.
+There is nothing wrong with hiring backlink builders, in our opinion.
 It’s no different from paying people to write content, design your website, or manage your SEO strategy.

-What can make a difference is how the agency chooses to build links.
+What can make a difference, however, is how the agency you hire chooses to build links.